Lisa Foo, PhD

 4. Will I be expected to take medication?

 My role in your care is to provide evaluation, consultation, and therapy services.
 Many individuals who see me do not require psychiatric medications.
 Even individuals with a higher level of current symptoms often prefer to first see what symptom improvement they are able to achieve through therapy, as the techniques that we use are non-invasive and do not have the potential risks of medication side effects.
-Additionally, whereas the benefits of psychiatric medications generally end once you stop taking them, the coping strategies learned in therapy have the power to lead to permanent improvements in mood.
+Additionally, whereas the benefits of psychiatric medications generally end if/when you stop taking them, the coping strategies learned in therapy have the power to lead to permanent improvements in mood.
 I will discuss with you if I believe that you might want to consider short- or long-term use of psychiatric medication.
 This recommendation could be due to you experiencing a higher level of symptoms, or if I believe that short-term use of medication might help you be in a better emotional position to actively participate in therapy.
 If we do decide that it is worth exploring medication further, I will assist you in locating a healthcare provider who will medically evaluate what type of medication might be appropriate and who will prescribe it for you as needed.
-Primary care providers often feel comfortable managing these prescriptions, and sometimes it is helpful to consult with a psychiatrist (a physician who specializes in mental health medications).
+Primary care providers often feel comfortable managing these prescriptions, and sometimes it is helpful to consult with a psychiatrist (a physician who specializes in mental health medications) or other medical professional.
 With your permission, I will be in direct contact with your chosen provider to share information about your current mental health needs and to provide updates on your progress as our treatment progresses so that your medications can be adjusted as needed.

 There are several benefits of seeing a psychologist separate from someone who manages psychiatric medication.
 Since we do not need to manage these medications during our sessions, we are able to devote our full attention to discussing your thoughts and emotions and to developing enhanced coping strategies.
 Medical providers who prescribe psychiatric medications have received rigorous training in the biology of the brain and how to use medicines to improve brain functioning.
 The amount of academic and supervised clinical training that medical providers receive in assessment and therapy services is typically considerably less extensive than what psychologists receive.
 Since I am solely devoted to being an assessment and therapy provider, both my training and experience have been exclusively tailored to provide you with the highest level of these services.